Doctoral Students – UW Graduate School Skip to content

 Application Process

-Award requests are made to the Graduate School by departments.
+Award requests are made to the Graduate School by departments and awardees are selected based on academic merit.
 Students wishing to be considered for this opportunity should contact their Graduate Program Adviser.

 Eligible programs for the Graduate School Dissertation Fellowship competition: